NatLibFi/marc-record-validate-cli/README.md

 ### Description

 A command-line client for validating and updating MARC records using [marc-record-validate](https://github.com/NatLibFi/marc-record-validate) type validators.
-A work in progress.

 ### Configuration and setup